Exceleent/tANS/README.md

  tANS - c implementation

-This is C implementation of tANS algorithm.
+This is C implementation of tANS algorithm. tANS is entropy coder from the ANS family, invented by Jarsoław Duda(http://th.if.uj.edu.pl/~dudaj/).

  # Folder Encoder - Contains